Zilliqa/zilliqa-developer/Mining.md

 2. Install Docker CE for Ubuntu by following instructions [**HERE**](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-3. **(Optional)** Install Nvidia CUDA drivers as mentioned above [**HERE**](#cuda-driver-setup-for-nvidia).
-You can skip this step if you are mining with CPU.

-4. Make a new directory in your Desktop and change directory to it:
+3. Make a new directory in your Desktop and change directory to it:

       ```shell
       cd ~/Desktop && mkdir join && cd join
       ```

-5. Get the joining configuration files:
+4. Get the joining configuration files:

       ```shell
       wget https://testnet-join.zilliqa.com/configuration.tar.gz
       tar zxvf configuration.tar.gz
       ```

-6. Find out your current IP address in the command prompt and record it down.
+5. Find out your current IP address in the command prompt and record it down.

    > **NOTE:** If you are using **Option 1b** as stated in the [**Network Setup**](#network-setup) above, you can skip this step.